Medically reviewed on June 25, 2018

 Before taking this medicine

 Before you use uridine triacetate, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.
-In some cases, you may not be able to use this medicine, or you may need a dose adjustment or special precautions.
+In some cases, you may not be able to use uridine triacetate, or you may need a dose adjustment or special precautions.

 It is not known whether uridine triacetate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.